• Skip to primary navigation

 • Rice to water measure : Use not more than 2 cups of water for pressure cook method.

 • Frying jeera and rice : The rice is more flavourful when it is added at the time of jeera crackling.
 Frying rice is optional for fried rice seekers.
 Use fork instead of spoon/ laddle while mixing rice, else rice may break more.
-Ghee, cashews add more flavour and taste.
+Ghee, cashews add more flavor and taste.

 • You can add cashews fried in ghee too to make it a even more rich one pot meal.